klaudiosinani/hyper-star-wars/.github/pull_request_template.md

 Thank you for taking the time to contribute to Hyper Star Wars! ✨🎉

-For more info on how to contribute to the project, please read the [contributing guidelines](https://github.com/hyper-pokemon/hyper-star-wars/blob/master/contributing.md).
+For more info on how to contribute to the project, please read the [contributing guidelines](https://github.com/klauscfhq/hyper-star-wars/blob/master/contributing.md).

-We are always excited about pull requests!
+We are always excited about pull requests.
 If the pull request fixes any open issues, reference the corresponding issues in the following fashion: `Fixes #321`.
-Including test results/screenshots/.gifs (if applicable/possible) alongside new features and bug fixes is something that we strongly encourage!
+Including test results/screenshots/.gifs (if applicable/possible) alongside new features and bug fixes is something that we strongly encourage.

 Thank you so much again for all of your time invested in the project! 🙌 ❤️